pondrejk/dizzer/chap4-case_study_1.md

 ### 3.6.4 Notable findings
 - what spatio-temporal queries are enabled by this kind of visualisation?
 Which are not? (see chapter 2)

+*issues*
+-- road structure not equally visible on dynamic data layers -- css blending style (difference?) for the rescue -- not implemented in (mapox.gl), leaflet allows it? surely tree.js or pixi.js support it, however it would bring too much attention to the road network + other issues -- how to choose the main color so that the overlay produces meaningful scale, building a legend
+-- TODO some illustrator image about this?

 ### 3.6.5 Possible extensions